fb

 The table itself

 The evening earns its Food and Wine billing.
 Caymus Vineyard and Riboli Family Wines anchor the wine program.
-Dulce Vida Tequila, Empress 1908 Gin, and Old Hillside Bourbon Company cover the spirits side with range and intention.
-CELSIUS and PepsiCo round out the beverage offering.
+Dulce Vida Tequila, Empress 1908 Gin, and Old Hillside Bourbon Company cover spirits with real range.
+CELSIUS and PepsiCo round out the beverage side.

-On the culinary front, El Cholo Pasadena and Tam O’Shanter — two of the city’s most enduring restaurant institutions — pour alongside Gale’s Restaurant, Kensington Caterers, Pez Coastal Kitchen, Stems + Neighbors and Friends, and Neighbors and Friends: The Kitchen.
+On food: El Cholo Pasadena and Tam O’Shanter — two of the city’s most enduring restaurant institutions — are both in the room.
+Gale’s Restaurant, Kensington Caterers, Pez Coastal Kitchen, Stems + Neighbors and Friends, and Neighbors and Friends: The Kitchen fill out a culinary program that reflects the genuine depth of the LA dining scene.
 Nothing Bundt Cakes closes the evening correctly.

-The sponsor roster reflects both the depth of AbilityFirst’s civic relationships and the seriousness of the centennial moment.
-Centennial Sponsor Comerica Bank and Platinum Sponsor Lawry’s Restaurants lead the list.
+The sponsor roster reflects the depth of AbilityFirst’s civic relationships.
+Centennial Sponsor Comerica Bank and Platinum Sponsor Lawry’s Restaurants lead.
 Gold Sponsors include Crimson IT and Bank of America.
-Silver Sponsors — Columbia Bank, Chubb, Copperpoint, The Fletcher Jones Foundation, Landegger and Verano, Envision Consulting, Wimmer Associates, and Bocarsly Emden Cowan Esmail and Arndt LLP — round out a roster that signals real institutional investment, not casual cause marketing.
+Silver Sponsors — Columbia Bank, Chubb, Copperpoint, The Fletcher Jones Foundation, Landegger and Verano, Envision Consulting, Wimmer Associates, and Bocarsly Emden Cowan Esmail and Arndt LLP — make up a bench that signals genuine institutional investment in the mission.

 Why this centennial is worth paying attention to

 Most nonprofits don’t make it to a hundred years.
 The ones that do have survived by staying adaptive without losing the original impulse — which is considerably harder than it sounds.
-AbilityFirst’s evolution from a local community effort in 1926 to a 250-employee organization serving families across Southern California suggests it has managed that balance.
+AbilityFirst’s evolution from a Rotary Club response to a polio epidemic in 1926 to a 250-employee organization serving families across Southern California suggests it has managed that balance.
 The Food and Wine Festival, now in its 52nd year, is its own kind of proof: an annual gathering that has outlasted trends, economic cycles, and the short attention span that tends to afflict civic philanthropy.

 Tickets are available at abilityfirst.org/festival.